This blog post was updated on November 18, 2020.

-Crazy crowds, super sales, long lines… Black Friday is nothing short of an unforgettable, adrenaline-boosting, grand holiday and what we like to call the Olympics of bargain shopping.
-In the U.S., this day is marked as the largest shopping day of the year, one that has spread like wildfire, catching on internationally to become the global phenomenon that it is today.
-Although shopping as a sport hasn’t quite popularized, shopping as a holiday most certainly has.
-If you find yourself itching for a shopping spree on your next trip, here are some places for you to go, that have their own mega-bargain, shop-’til-you-drop holidays.
+Crazy crowds, super sales, long lines… Black Friday is nothing short of an unforgettable, adrenaline-boosting, grand holiday and what we like to call “the Olympics of bargain shopping”.
+In the U.S., this day is marked as the largest shopping day of the year.
+One that has spread like wildfire, catching on internationally to become the global phenomenon that it’s today.
+And although shopping as a sport hasn’t quite popularized, it most certainly has as a holiday!
+If you find yourself itching for a shopping spree on your next trip, here are some places for you to go that have their own mega-bargain, shop-’til-you-drop holidays.
 Check it out!

 China – Singles Day (November 11)

 Calling all single people!
-Yes — this is a festival just for you.
+Yes, this is a festival just for you.
 On November 11, the single people of China gather together to celebrate the fact that they are proud of being single, the idea being that every single person on this day is surrounded by thousands of others not attached to a significant other, so you’re not alone!
-People all across the country celebrate by throwing “blind date” parties, while retailers encourage a “treat yourself” attitude by offering immense discounts, sales and and innumerable promo codes for their online consumers.
-Single or not, thanks to the incredible bargains on this day people flee to the stores (both online and off) to shop their hearts out, making it the largest day of consumption in China!
+People all across the country celebrate by throwing “blind date” parties, while retailers encourage a “treat yourself” attitude by offering immense discounts, sales, and plenty of promo codes for their online consumers.
+Single or not, thanks to the incredible bargains on this day people flee to the stores (or go online) to shop their hearts out, making it the largest day of consumption in China!
 So why November 11th, you might wonder?
-The original date (which started in 2011) reads 11/11/11 which is just about as many 1’s you can stick into a date, clever huh?
+The original date — which started in 2011 — reads 11/11/11 which is just about as many 1’s you can stick into a date, clever huh?

 Mexico – El Buen Fin (3rd Weekend in November)

-Think Christmas, the Mexican Revolution and Black Friday… all in one.
+Think Christmas, the Mexican Revolution, and Black Friday… all in one.
 That’s what El Buen Fin stands to celebrate.
-Literally translated, El Buen Fin means “The Good End” but is used to describe the sentiments of “The Good Weekend” and has been Mexico largest nationwide shopping event since 2011.
+Literally translated, El Buen Fin means “The Good End”, but in this context it’s used to describe the sentiments of “The Good Weekend” (that is, El Buen Fin de Semana).
+It has been Mexico’s largest nationwide shopping event since 2011.
 The weekend leads up to the the 3rd Monday of every November, which commemorated the Mexican Revolution (originally on November 20).
-Modeled after the American Black Friday, retailers and government officials implemented this holiday to revive the Mexican economy and encourage consumption to a broader demographic, while giving customers a chance to stock up on presents for the upcoming Feliz Navidad (Merry Christmas).
+Modeled after the American Black Friday, retailers and government officials implemented this holiday to revive the Mexican economy and encourage consumption to a broader demographic, while giving customers a chance to stock up on presents for the upcoming Navidad (Christmas).
 So, needless to say, if you happen to find yourself in Mexico for El Buen Fin… we hope you add “Shop ’til you drop” to your travel agenda!

 Boxing Day – United Kingdom (December 26)

-On December 26th, the day after Christmas, this post-holiday celebration was originally observed to give laborers (servants, errand-boys, post-men and etc) a chance to receive presents of their own.
-After a weekend of serving other and delivering innumerable holiday packages, on the first weekday after the holidays, service-industry workers would receive a “Christmas Box” which contained anything from a bonus, leftover foods or small gifts such as warm clothing for the winter or toys for their children.
-Centuries later, this holiday has spread into other neighboring nations and is much like Black Friday, Boxing Day is a day for… you guessed it… shopping.
-From doorbuster deals to, shoulder-to-shoulder crowds, this day is a day for mass consumption, so it’s a good thing shoppers are going into this with filled bellies and in positive holiday spirits!
+On December 26th, the day after Christmas, this post-holiday celebration was originally observed to give laborers (servants, errand-boys, postal workers, etc.) a chance to receive presents of their own.
+After a weekend of serving others and delivering innumerable holiday packages, on the first weekday after the holidays, service-industry workers would receive a “Christmas Box” containing anything from a bonus, leftover foods, or small gifts such as warm clothing for the winter or toys for their children.
+Centuries later, this holiday has spread into other neighboring nations and is very much like Black Friday.
+Boxing Day is a day for — you guessed it — shopping.
+From doorbuster deals to, shoulder-to-shoulder crowds, this day is one for mass consumption, so it’s a good thing shoppers are going into this with filled bellies and in positive holiday spirits!